Capricornucopia/DisInfoSec/index.md

 People with infosec knowledge are welcome to submit a CFP to apply as a speaker during this event, as long as they identify as disabled.
 [Please use this form to submit your CFP.](https://docs.google.com/forms/d/e/1FAIpQLSdYeIJDFJGqu4GDErNm4I0tQlWC9G0tQqNbWoTji7Nru3T0bw/viewform?usp=sf_link)

 I have already approved a few excellent CFPs for DisInfoSec.
-I have extended to deadline for CFPs to **Wednesday, June 10th**, whether or not DisInfoSec is rescheduled.
+I have extended to deadline for CFPs to **Wednesday, June 24th**.

 ## Am I disabled?